 Apparently, Brenda from Cozy Little House and I are the only two people in the whole world who have ever done it.

 Of course, I'm just kidding.

-A few people commented on Facebook that they had gone back and actually, lots of people quietly emailed me saying that they too missed Blogger and would love to go back, but couldn't.
+A few people commented on Facebook that they had gone back and actually, lots of people quietly emailed me saying that they too missed Blogger, regretted their move and would love to go back, but couldn't.